ondemandenv/odmd-contracts-base/.odmd/SERVICE_PHASE_DEVELOPMENT_PATTERN.md

 ├── DEV_ENVER_CONTEXT.md       # Phase 1: MVP development
 └── MAIN_ENVER_CONTEXT.md      # Phase 2+: Production deployment
 ```

+Runtime service repositories consume these distributed Markdown files (and should not duplicate them), but they still author and host their own runtime/domain-specific documentation that is unique to the service implementation.

 **🚨 ULTRA CRITICAL: ENVER CONTEXT COMPLETENESS REQUIREMENTS**